 As I mentioned above, a good translation also reads as though it was originally written for the target audience.
 The fact that it has been translated should not be visible.
 How in tune the translator is with the content and the author’s tone can have a major impact on this.

 While translation IT has come a long way, the human touch is still essential when making translations shine.
 Translation tools can make translation faster and, when used correctly, more accurate.
-However, computerised translation cannot yet compete with the skill and nuance that human translators bring to the table.
+However, computerized translation cannot yet compete with the skill and nuance that human translators bring to the table.

 Many countries have their own regulatory standards for ensuring the quality of translation work.
 I will include a few examples of these below.
 There’s also plenty of information online for those seeking an agency of a certain quality – you can see a list of some of the best by clicking the link below.

-Read more: The 20 Fastest and Best Translation Services in 2021
+Read more: The 20 Fastest and Best Translation Services

 When it comes to professional translation, a number of quality standards are available.
 Quality assurance guidelines vary per region and use.
 Our translation services follow the quality standards below among many others.